DSI provides a wide range of services for all of your fire protection needs.

 U.L.
 Listed Monitoring

 DSI offers Central Station monitoring of your fire alarm or fire suppression system through Tutor Security, a U.L.
-Listed Central Station.
+Listed Central Station (Texas License ACR-20161895).

 Code Required Inspections

-DSI provides inspection of your fire alarm or fire suppression system in accordance with application codes and standards to meet your insurance and/or local authority's requirements.
+DSI provides inspection of your fire alarm or fire suppression system in accordance with applicable codes and standards to meet your insurance and/or local authority's requirements.

 Consulting Services

-DSI employs a staff of knowledgeable deign professionals and sales personnel to assist you in determining the best solution to your fire protection needs.
+DSI employs a staff of knowledgeable design professionals and sales personnel to assist you in determining the best solution to your fire protection needs.

 Explosibility Testing